 \section{Summary and Discussion}

-We have constructed actions of interacting bosonic higher spin gauge fields in the BRST-antifield formalism.
-In section \ref{sec:two fields}, two gauge fields of spin-$2s$ and spin-$s$ are examined, and three gauge fields of spin-$s_1$, spin-$s_2$ and spin-$(s_1+s_2)$ are examined in section \ref{sec:three fields}.
+We have constructed actions of interacting bosonic higher-spin gauge fields in the BRST-antifield formalism.
+In section \ref{sec:two fields}, two gauge fields of spins $2s$ and $s$ were examined, and three gauge fields of spins $s_1$, $s_2$, and $(s_1+s_2)$ were examined in section \ref{sec:three fields}.
 In both cases, we constructed an action $S$ as a deformation of the free action $S^0$, $S=S^0+gS^1+g^2S^2+\cdots$.
-Choosing a cubic interaction as $S^1$, we solved the master equation $(S,S)=0$ from the lower order in $g$.
-We note that our obtained action $S$ contains all orders in $g$ and is BRST-invariant $\delta_B^g S=(S,S)=0$, while the free action $S^0$ is BRST-invariant $\delta_B S^0=(S^0,S^0)=0$.
+Choosing a cubic interaction as $S^1$, we solved the master equation $(S,S)=0$ from the lower orders in $g$.
+We note that our obtained action $S$ contains all orders in $g$ and is BRST invariant, $\delta_B^g S=(S,S)=0$, while the free action $S^0$ is BRST invariant, $\delta_B S^0=(S^0,S^0)=0$.
 Our action is composed of terms with $agh\leq 2$, and may be rearranged as $S=S_0+S_1+S_2$ where $agh(S_i)=i$.
 From the BRST transformation $\delta_B^g X=(X,S)$, we have extracted the gauge transformation and showed the gauge invariance of $S_0$.
-In section \ref{sec:AdS}, we have written down actions of interacting bosonic higher spin gauge fields on AdS spaces from those obtained in sections \ref{sec:two fields} and \ref{sec:three fields}.
+In section \ref{sec:AdS}, we wrote down actions of interacting bosonic higher-spin gauge fields on AdS spaces from those obtained in sections \ref{sec:two fields} and \ref{sec:three fields}.

 The obtained action is composed of $n+2$ fields and $2n+2$ derivatives at the order of $g^n$.
 The cubic interaction term contains four derivatives.
-This is compared with the models composed of the generalized curvature tensor.
+This is compared with models composed of the generalized curvature tensor.
 These models avoid the no-go theorem by restricting the number of derivatives.
 Our models suffer from the no-go theorem as well.
-So the spin of the fields should be restricted appropriately \cite{Metsaev lc cubic} as follows: $s=1,2$ for the $(s,2s,s)$ cubic coupling while $(s_1,s_2,s_3)=(1,1,2), (1,2,3)$ and $(2,2,4)$ for the $(s_1,s_2,s_1+s_2)$ cubic coupling.
+So the spin of the fields should be restricted appropriately \cite{Metsaev lc cubic} as follows: $s=1,2$ for the $(s,2s,s)$ cubic coupling, and $(s_1,s_2,s_3)=(1,1,2), (1,2,3)$, and $(2,2,4)$ for the $(s_1,s_2,s_1+s_2)$ cubic coupling.